leifsieben/leifsieben.github.io/README.md

 - [Jugend Debattiert](https://yes.swiss/en/programmes/youth-debate) Promotes debate in school and organizes regional and national debate competitions.
 - [International Chemistry Olympiad 2023](https://www.icho2023.ch/) The international science olympiad for chemistry took place in Zurich 2023.
 - I have been a contributing writer to two student newspapers at ETH running two regular columns on the philosophy of chemistry and of science more broadly.
-- I'm looking for a volunteering cause in Boston, so if you know something let me know.
+- The Margaret Fuller Neighbourhood House in Cambridge, MA.

 ## The Apology of Nagarjuna
 ![nagarjuna](assets/img/nagarjuna-cropped.jpg)